ITR Filing for Freelancers for AY 2026-27

 Frequently Asked Questions (FAQs)

-Which ITR form should a freelancer file for AY 2026-27?
+Which ITR form should freelancers file for AY 2026-27?

-What is the due date for freelancer ITR filing for AY 2026-27?
+What is the ITR filing due date for freelancers for AY 2026-27?

 Do freelancers need to pay advance tax?